Skip to Content

 Diseased plants and weeds with seeds

 Normally, adding plants to a compost pile is a good thing.
-However, adding plants with disease, or those that still have seeds is not.
+However, adding plants with the disease, or those that still have seeds is not.

 Throw these in the trash can instead.
-Otherwise you risk transferring fungal or bacterial problems to plants you treat with the finished compost from the diseased plants.
+Otherwise, you risk transferring fungal or bacterial problems to plants you treat with the finished compost from the diseased plants.

-Seeds from weeds will just make the problem with weeds worse, since they might grow and prosper!
+Seeds from weeds will just make the problem with weeds worse since they might grow and prosper!

 Don't compost weeds with seeds attached